saurav193/capstone_BIBA/doc/internal_report.md

 Our data product consists of three boosting models that predict the median `unacast_session_count`.
-We selected these models because they are least worst-performing models we came across in our analysis, they are relatively fast to train, and the median is less sensitive to extreme values than the mean, as mentioned earlier.
+We selected these models because they are the least worst-performing models we came across in our analysis, they are relatively fast to train, and the median is less sensitive to extreme values than the mean, as mentioned earlier.
 Their performance is as follows: